 By Dr. Bill Barnett, D.V.M.

-Virtually every cell in your pet’s body constantly breaks down and is replaced on a specific schedule.
-This natural process affects the trillions of cells of the dog and cat throughout their growth, adult life and senior years.
-Learn what you can do to support your pet’s health as they journey through life.
+Virtually every cell in your dog’s body constantly breaks down and is replaced on a specific schedule.
+This natural process affects the trillions of cells of the canine throughout their growth, adult life, and senior years.
+Learn more about the dog wound healing stages and what you can do to support your pet’s health as they journey through life.

 During growth, the rate of tissue buildup is greater than that of tissue breakdown.